Managing and setting up smart devices requires user authentication to prevent unauthorized access and unwanted actions.

 A lead security analyst at PCMAG Neil J. Rubenking splits authentication options into three categories:

 A multi-factor authentication by its meaning implies that it uses at least two of the above-mentioned options.
-(So asking a user for a password and, say, a PIN or a secret phrase won’t actually improve the protection of your device.)
+(So asking a user for a password and, say, a PIN or a secret phrase won’t improve the protection of your device.)

 The trick is finding a perfect balance between the required security and usability of improved authentication.